RelativeDistance/UnityAVIExport/README.md

 # UnityAVIExport

 Export an MJPG encoded AVI at runtime or from the editor.
-It is a Unity wrapper around this code: [MotionJPEGWriter](https://github.com/secile/MotionJPEGWriter) AVIs produced by this plugin will play natively on MacOS and Windows without any additional codecs.
+It is a Unity wrapper around this code: [MotionJPEGWriter](https://github.com/secile/MotionJPEGWriter).
+The AVIs produced by this plugin will play natively on MacOS and Windows without any additional codecs.

 # Installation
 Import the [UnityAVIExport.unitypackage](https://github.com/RelativeDistance/UnityBackgroundBuild/raw/master/Assets/UnityAVIExport.unitypackage).
 Then follow either the runtime or editor instructions below.